!-- Facebook Pixel Code -->

-He was the messenger of God, he depicts the present-day journalists, he is the precursor of musicians, he is Narada Muni, an important Vedic sage.
+The birth anniversary of Devrishi Narada is celebrated as Narada Jayanti.
+It falls on Krishna Paksha Pratipada of the Vaisakha month.
+Narada Muni was the messenger of God.
+He depicts the present-day journalists, he is the precursor of musicians, he is Narada Muni, an important Vedic sage.
 A great devotee of Lord Vishnu, he would always be heard singing devotional songs in praise of Lord Vishnu.
 His singing would be accompanied by a Veena that he played.
 He is considered an intellectual while being equally known for his mischiefs.
-His birthday is celebrated on the day of Krishna Paksha of the Vaisakh month.
-And this day is celebrated as Narada Jayanti by the Hindus.

-According to the Hindu scriptures, when the earth is in the Krishna Paksha of Jyeshtha month Narada Jayanti is observed on Pratipada Tithi.
-On very rare occasions, Narada Jayanti falls on the day of Buddha Purnima.
+According to the Hindu calendar, Narada Jayanti is observed on Pratipada Tithi during Krishna Paksha of Jyeshtha month.
+On very rare occasions, it falls on the day of Buddha Purnima.
 In the year 2021, Narada Jayanti falls on Thursday, 27 May.

 Pratipada Tithi Begins - 04:43 PM on May 26, 2021